Nick-Lucas/gapstack/packages/light-type/README.md

 * String Template Literals
 * Set up Compiler benchmarks
 * Set up Runtime benchmarks
+* .extend should accept a record type (implement .and if necessary)
+  * maybe implement .and?
+  * maybe implement .open to 'open' a type for extension?
 * Permit Parse to receive Unknown types
 * .partial("deep" | "shallow")
 * .required("deep" | "shallow")